Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 These are less specific ways to improve your textures, and unlike rules are more subject to interpretation.

 <ol>
   <li id="mob-faces"><b>Mob faces</b> can be difficult to interpret.
 If making eyes, try to blend the corner of the eye into the next color over using an added color.
 This can be seen on a number of mob textures, as Vattic employed this method a lot.
-Try to upscale other features unless you cannot make it work (or it creates your new sleep paralysis demon), in which case leaving it the same as default is fine (a “mixel” face).</li>
+Try to upscale other features unless you cannot make it work (or it creates your new sleep paralysis demon), in which case leaving it the same as default is fine (a "mixel" face).</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/23.png" alt="mob faces" class="center" loading="lazy">
-  <p class="center"><i><b>Picture 23:</b> Left and center: Examples of “demixelled” mob faces.
+  <p class="center"><i><b>Picture 23:</b> Left and center: Examples of "demixelled" mob faces.
 Right: A texture with a mixel face, due to the reference 16x texture being ambiguous as to how to upscale it.</i></p>
   <br>
-  <li id="jaggies-bad"><b>Smooth jagged lines whenever possible.</b> When upscaling lines and curves in a texture, you have to ensure jagged or lumpy edges (oftentimes referred to as “jaggies”) do not form.
+  <li id="jaggies-bad"><b>Smooth jagged lines whenever possible.</b> When upscaling lines and curves in a texture, you have to ensure jagged or lumpy edges (oftentimes referred to as "jaggies") do not form.
 Essentially, you want to ensure differing lengths of pixels within the curve don’t alternate or repeat, rather curving it in a more natural way where the lengths of each section get longer or shorter consistently.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/24.png" alt="jaggies vs not jaggies" class="center" loading="lazy">
   <p class="center"><i><b>Picture 24:</b> Left: Examples of jagged edges and curves.
 Right: Examples of smooth edges and curves.</i></p>